ductsoup/Raspberry-Pi-IoT-Water-Quality-Controller/README.md

 # Raspberry Pi IoT Water Quality Controller
 A modular Raspberry Pi based controller that can be used for water treatment systems, salt and fresh water aquariums, hydroponics, aeroponics, aquaponics, reef tanks and other similar applications.

-The inspiration came from [reef-pi](https://github.com/reef-pi/reef-pi).
-There's a great write up on that project over at [Adafruit](https://learn.adafruit.com/search?q=reef-pi).
+The inspiration came from [reef-pi](https://github.com/reef-pi/reef-pi) (there's a great write up on that project over at [Adafruit](https://learn.adafruit.com/search?q=reef-pi)).
 This is simply a variation on the same theme better suited to what I'm doing that's coded in Python.

 * Interface with MQTT, MODBUS TCP and other protocols
 * Interface with I2C sensors (RTD, PH, EC, DO, light)